aws-powertools/powertools-lambda-python/docs/core/metrics.md

 !!! note "Metrics overflow"
 	CloudWatch EMF supports a max of 100 metrics per batch.
 Metrics utility will flush all metrics when adding the 100th metric.
 Subsequent metrics, e.g. 101th, will be aggregated into a new EMF object, for your convenience.

+!!! warning "Do not create metrics or dimensions outside the handler"
+	Metrics or dimensions added in the global scope will only be added during cold start.
+Disregard if you that's the intended behaviour.

 ### Adding default dimensions